bcgsc/LINKS/README.md

 ###What's new in v1.1 ?
 ---------------------

-Included offset option (-o option) - Enable LINKS to explore a wider k-mer space range when running iteratively Minor fixes: IUPAC codes are now preserved
+Included offset option (-o option) - Enables LINKS to explore a wider k-mer space range when running iteratively Minor fixes: IUPAC codes are now preserved